vrajrana1/Soccer-App-API/README.md

 ## Introduction

-Api powered CRUD based application using laravel.This soccer app API build with Laravel & It allow user to manage Team and Player and test using Postman collections.
+Soccer Application Api powered CRUD based application using laravel & It allow user to manage Team and Player and test using Postman collections.

 ### Features